Wills, Trusts & Probate

 Small or One-Time Donations

-For individuals who wish to make smaller or one-time charitable donations as part of their estate plan, a straightforward bequest in a will may be sufficient.
-This approach allows you to leave specific assets or amounts to a charity without the need for complex legal structures or ongoing management.
+For individuals who wish to make smaller or one-time charitable donations as part of an estate plan, a straightforward bequest in a will often suffices.
+This method allows you to designate specific assets or monetary amounts to charities without creating more complex structures.
+It requires limited administration and is easy to modify through a will amendment.
+For modest gifts, this approach balances simplicity with legal certainty, ensuring that chosen organizations receive support while minimizing planning costs and ongoing oversight responsibilities.

 Simple Estate Plans